cdnet01/Odysseus-USB/README.md

 ## Summary
 It quickly becomes clear how this functionality could be leveraged by a criminal with a little imagination.
 Next time you go to plug in a USB, think twice about where it may have come from.

+### Note
+This is a proof of concept only and should not be used to exploit any non-sandbox environments.
+Source code was modified from the 'Python for Cybersecurity' Coursera modules by Howard Poston.